8 Extending the Linear Model

 )

 Models incorporating this type of effect belong to a broad group of generalized additive models (GAMs).
 When we explored interactions and mixed models, we explored how the feature-target relationship varies with another feature.
 There we focused on our feature and its relationship to the target at different values of other features.
-When we use a GAM, our initial focus is just on a specific feature and how its relationship with the target changes at different feature values.
+When we use a GAM, our initial focus is just on a specific feature and how its relationship with the target changes at different of that feature’s values.
 How are we going to do this, you might ask?
 Conceptually, we will have a model that looks like this:

-\[ y = f(x) + \epsilon \]
+\[ y = f(X) + \epsilon \]

-This isn’t actually any different than what you’ve seen - it really isn’t!
-It’s just shorthand for the input \(x\) being fed into a function \(f()\) of some kind.
-The difference is that we are going to expand the feature \(x\) in some way, and so it will actually become multiple columns of input.
-Some approaches can be quite complex, tackling spatial, temporal, or other aspects of the data.
-But practically, it’s just extra columns in the model matrix that go into the model fitting function like any other feature.
-This helps us capture non-linear patterns in our data.
+What we’re going to do with the function now is expand the feature \(x\) in some way, which on a practical level means it will actually become multiple columns of input instead of just one.
+Some approaches to creating the expansion can be quite complex, with the goal of tackling spatial, temporal, or other aspects of the data.
+But, in the end, it’s just extra columns in the model matrix that go into the model fitting function like any other feature.
+This enables the model to explore a more complex representation space, ultimately helping us capture non-linear patterns in our data.

-\[ \hat{y} = \sum \mathbf{X_j}\beta_j \]
+\[ \hat{y} = \sum \mathbf{X_j\beta_j} \]

 The nice thing is that you don’t have to worry about the details of the basis expansion - the package you choose will take care of that for you.
 You’ll have different options, and often the default is fine, but sometimes you’ll want to adjust the technique and how ‘wiggly’ you want the curve to be.

-5.4.2 A Standard GAM
+8.4.2 A standard GAM

 We’ll use the very powerful mgcv package in R. The s function will allow us to use a spline approach to capture the nonlinearity.
+The bs argument specifies the type of spline, and here we use a B-spline, but there are many options.
+The k argument provides a means to control the complexity of the spine, historically thought of as ‘knots’ where bends in the curve can occur.

 library(mgcv)

-gam_model = gam(
+model_gam = gam(

-happiness_score ~ s(healthy_life_expectancy_at_birth, bs = "bs"),
+happiness_score ~ s(healthy_life_expectancy_at_birth, bs = 'bs'),

 )